alexandreelise/install-gcc/README.md

 # INSTALL GCC LATEST ON ANY UBUNTU LTS SINCE UBUNTU 14.04 LTS
-Optimized Dockerfile to install gcc on any Ubuntu LTS version since Ubuntu 14.04 LTS with gcc-6.1.1 to latest available on each platform at the time of writing.
+Optimized Dockerfile to install gcc on any Ubuntu LTS version since Ubuntu 14.04 LTS  latest available on each platform at the time of writing.

 >**DISCLAIMER: PLEASE BE CAREFUL WHEN YOU TYPE THOSE INSTRUCTIONS REVIEW THEN THOUROUGHLLY.
 >I WILL NOT BE RESPONSIBLE OF ANY DAMAGE, DATA LOSS, LOSS OF TRUST, LOSS OF MONEY OF ANY KIND.